Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [An introduction to Compressed Sensing](http://nbviewer.ipython.org/github/unpingco/Python-for-Signal-Processing/blob/master/Compressive_Sampling.ipynb), part of [Python for Signal Processing](http://nbviewer.ipython.org/github/unpingco/Python-for-Signal-Processing): an entire book (and [blog](http://python-for-signal-processing.blogspot.com)) on the subject by Jose Unpingco.

+* [Classify human movements using Dynamic Time Warping & K Nearest Neighbors:](http://nbviewer.ipython.org/github/markdregan/K-Nearest-Neighbors-with-Dynamic-Time-Warping/blob/master/K_Nearest_Neighbor_Dynamic_Time_Warping.ipynb) Signals from a smart phone gyroscope and accelerometer are used to classify if the person is running, walking, sitting standing etc. This IPython notebook contains a python implementation of DTW and KNN algorithms along with explanations and a practical application.

 ## Scientific computing and data analysis with the SciPy Stack
 ### General topics in scientific computing